onefrankguy/frankmitchell.org/posts/hit-boxes-matter-on-the-mobile-web.md

 rocks are 20 pixels square, centered in the hit box, you actually get a full three seconds of time to touch them.
 Picking the space a rock was in a second ago, or where it will be a second from now, counts.

+By iteratively accounting for the imprecise nature of touch and the vertical motion of the game, I arrived at a solution that feels right.
+Try it yourself.
+Load up [Hard Vacuum: Recon][] on your iPhone and see how long you can keep your copter flying.

 P.S.
 The graphics for Hard Vacuum: Recon came from Daniel Cook's "[Hard Vacuum][]" art on [lostgarden.com][].
 If you're looking for free game